 A whole generation has been brought up on Aardman Animation creations.
 As a huge fan myself I have looked forward to each new release from the studio.
 However it has to be said that the attempts of computer-generated versions of their films never quite had the same feel.
 Thankfully Early Man has a real back to basics feel from the studio and is just brilliant.

 Nick Park writes, produces, directs and even stars in the film.
-He has created a movie every bit as good as Wallace and Gromit – The Curse of the Were-Rabbit.
-One of the things that made that movie so great was the excellent cast and Early Man is no different.
-The cast is fantastic with lead roles played by Eddie Redmayne, Tom Hiddleston, Maisie Williams and Timothy Spall.
+The cast is fantastic with lead roles played by Eddie Redmayne, Tom Hiddleston, Maisie Williams and Timothy Spall (The Changeover).
 All are award-winning actors who give excellent performances.
-But where the true genius lies with Aardman productions is the brilliant comedy that binds it all together and provides lots of laugh out load moments.
+But where the true genius lies with Aardman productions is the brilliant comedy that binds it all together and provides lots of laugh out loud moments.
 It is clear looking at the rest of the cast, they had no shortage of British comedians who were happy to take part.
 The likes of Jonny Vegas, Richard Ayoade, Mark Williams and Rob Brydon all add their unique humour and the laughs are plenty.

 This is a great fun movie for all the family and both kids and adults will love this film.
 Personally, I loved this film and thoroughly expect it to be nominated for as many awards as Nick Parks previous productions.
-This is a brand new inclusion to the subscription of Amazon Prime Video in September 2018.
 So if you are looking for something new to watch with the whole family give it a go.